uport-project/veramo-website/docs/node_tutorials/node_setup_identifiers.md

 This guide covers setting up an agent and creating identifiers in Node.

+#### Note

+A finished example of this tutorial can be found on github at [https://github.com/veramolabs/veramo-nodejs-tutorial](https://github.com/veramolabs/veramo-nodejs-tutorial)

 ### Prerequisites

 You need to have Node v14 or later installed.
 In this example, we use yarn as the package manager, but you can also use